 What You Will Take and When

 The way the Goucher post-bac program curriculum breaks down is simple.
-There are nine semester-long courses.
-Beginning in June, you will take two semesters of general chemistry over the summer, then two semesters each of organic chemistry, physics, and biology over the fall and spring.
-In response to changes in the new MCAT, we have added a three-week intensive biochemistry course between the fall and spring semesters, in addition to the biochemistry that is incorporated into the existing biology and organic chemistry courses.
+There are eight semester-long courses.
+Beginning in June, you will take two semesters of general chemistry over the summer, then two semesters each of organic chemistry/biochemistry, physics, and biology over the fall and spring.

 Statistics is integrated throughout the coursework, labs, and our non-credit math review, and preparation in the social and behavioral sciences has been added to our nine-month MCAT course to best prepare you for the exam.